Urine Diversion System for

 Drill two 3/16" diameter holes in front of barrel for mounting diverter.
 Holes should be centered on front of barrel and located 2" and 3" below the bottom side of the lip at the top of the barrel.

 Leaching chamber is buried so top is several inches below grade.
-In a 2 or 3 barrel system, only one chamber is required.
+One chamber is required for each barrel in the system.
 Note 2-1/2" diameter hole drilled into top of chamber.
 This allows future inspection of chamber.

-Leaching chamber should be centrally located and hoses from all barrels led into it.
+Each leaching chamber should be located within 12" of the barrel it's connected to.
+This keeps drain hose as short as possible.
 Note: Drain hoses must be level or preferably downhill throughout their entire length.
 Uphill sections, even short ones, will tend to stop urine from flowing.

 4" PVC plumbing cap covers hole on chamber top.
 Note urine drain hose exiting front of barrel.
 Also note 1/2" plastic cable clamps and 1/2" stainless steel machine screws securing drain hose.